 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-For the period from September 15, 2005 (inception) through March 31, 2008, the Company has accumulated a deficit of \$5,621,000 and has not generated positive cash flows from operations.
+For the period from September 15, 2005 (inception) through June 30, 2008, the Company has accumulated a deficit of \$7.0 million and has not generated revenue or positive cash flows from operations.
 The Company has been dependent upon equity financing and loans from stockholders to meet its obligations and sustain operations.
 The Company's efforts have been principally devoted to developing its technologies and commercializing its products.
-Based upon its current cash position; its budget for business operations through December 31, 2008; its \$4.0 million line of credit from The Frost Group LLC and the Company's President and CEO, Jeffrey G. Spragens, and by monitoring its discretionary expenditures, management believes that the Company will be able to fund operations without revenues or additional financing only through December 31, 2008.
+Based upon its current cash position, its \$4.0 million line of credit from The Frost Group LLC (the "Frost Group") and the Company's President and CEO, Jeffrey G. Spragens, and by monitoring its discretionary expenditures, management believes that the Company will be able to fund operations without revenues or additional financing for at least the next twelve months.
 Although the Company plans to secure additional funds through the issuance of equity and/or debt, no assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
 The Company's ability to continue as a going concern is ultimately dependent upon achieving profitable operations and generating sufficient cash flows from operations to meet future obligations.